OthankQ/100-days-of-code/r1-log.md

 ### R1D34
 Started 'JavaScript: Understanding the Weird Parts' on Udemy.
 Learning a lot of things.
 Can't wait to make my own js framework at end of the course!

+### R1D35
+More 'JavaScript: Understanding the Weird Parts' on Udemy.
+Learned about execution stack and variable environment.
+Materials look different now that I have dabbled some in Javascript.